-You don't have to be a mathematician to know too much of a single thing can be bad for business and a long chain of interconnected risk links can be risky.
-Ultimately, banks should strive to understand the risk correlations/linkages within the portfolio and limit individual and linked exposures based on capital limits.
+You don't have to be a mathematician to know too much of a single thing can be bad for business and a long chain of interconnected links can be risky.
+Ultimately, banks should strive to understand these risk correlations/linkages within the portfolio and limit individual and linked exposures.
 In so doing, bankers help protect against economic downturns, borrower difficulties and other unforeseen events.